MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 On premises refers to running servers yourself, whether they are in your physical building, a data center where you rent space, or at a hosting comnpany that runs servers specifically for you.

 ## <a name="P"></a>P

+### Permission Level

+A Permission Level is a set of specific permissons such as "Add an item" or "Edit Lists".
+SharePoint comes with a set of Permission Levels as standard, such as "Contribute" or "Design", which have different capabilities.

+Custom Permission Levels can be created for business-specific scenarios, such as "Can add documents but not delete" by choosing the correct options, and applied to a User or Group.

 ## <a name="Q"></a>Q
 ## <a name="R"></a>R
 ## <a name="S"></a>S